 This innovative partnership will transform and enhance the range of creative opportunities available to residents who find it difficult to access mainstream art classes and workshops.

-Activities are open to all Islington residents and will be widely publicised across the borough, as well as on our social media channels.
-However, our key focus is engaging the boroughs elderly, young people, families and vulnerable communities.
+Activities are open to all Islington residents, however, our key focus is engaging the boroughs elderly, young people, families and vulnerable communities.

 For more information, call 020 7527 7471 or email email@example.com